cseanburns/electronic_resource_mgmt/lectures/02-desperately-seeking-erm-librarian.md

 specific technologies, licensing, etc., but for now let's reflect on the following questions:

-- Where do you think you stand in comparison to ERM job ads and to [NASIG Core Competencies][2]?
+- Where do you think you stand in comparison to ERM job ads and to [NASIG Core Competencies][NCC]?
   - Where are you strong?
   - Where would you like to improve?
 - What can you (and we, as a course community) do to help each of you